sakshipainuly/DEMO/README.md

 Write a c program to implement First fit algorithm</b>

 <b>Q2 PROBLEM STATEMENT
 Write a C program to implement SJF CPU Scheduling algorithm.
 Example: In this Example, there are five jobs P1, P2, P3, P4, P5.
-Their arrival time and burst time are (2,0) (1,0) (4,0) (3,0) (2,0).Your task is to find the “waiting time”, the “turn-around time” ,averge waiting and average turnaroung time of each process using the ‘SJF CPU Scheduling’ algorithm</b>
+Their arrival time and burst time are (2,0) (1,0) (4,0) (3,0) (2,0).Your task is to find the “waiting time”, the “turn-around time” ,averge waiting and average turn arnound time of each process using the ‘SJF CPU Scheduling’ algorithm</b>